UoB-HPC/ipu-hpc-cookbook/README.md

 (<cite>[Graphcore Tile Worker ISA](#references)</cite>), which as far as we know, isn't generally publicly available, so you need to contact Graphcore for a copy.

 ### Including inline assembly
 The [Using inline assembly](./using-inline-assembly/) recipe shows you how you can write IPU assembly inline in a C++ vertex using the extended assembly syntax supported by LLVM.

-### Writing an Assembly vertex
-Instead of writing a codelet in C++ and using some inline assembly, you might want to write a pure-assembly vertex and compile it using `popc`.
-The [Writing an assembly vertex](writing-an-assembly-vertex) recipe shows you how.
+This is useful if you want to access some hardware instructions directly, but keep most of your code in C++.
+We also show you how to see the list of compiler instrinsics, which may already cover your use case.

 ## Scheduling workers
 The IPU has 6 hardware worker threads that run in a time-sliced fashion.
 By scheduling multiple vertexes on the same tile